CEFR-Annotated WordNet: LLM-Based Proficiency-Guided Semantic Database for Language Learning: CEFR-Annotated WordNet

 We applied this procedure to all gloss pairs for every $\langle$word, PoS$\rangle$ entry found in both the EVP Online and WordNet.
 For instance, the set of all possible gloss pairs of $\langle$bank, noun$\rangle$ is

 whose size is $m \times n$.
 This exhaustive process yielded 10,995 CEFR-level annotations for 10,644 WordNet senses across 5,645 lemmas.
 Table~\ref{tab:summary} lists the distribution of these annotations.
 Nouns constitute the largest share (4,888; 44.46\%), followed by verbs (3,163; 28.77\%) and adjectives (2,327; 21.16\%), with adverbs comparatively scarce (617; 5.61\%).
-The distribution across CEFR levels is concentrated in the intermediate range, with B2 (29.30\%) and B1 (20.77\%) accounting for half of all annotations.
-The beginner (A1–A2) and advanced (C1–C2) levels represent 16.83\% and 33.10\%, respectively.
-Because the granularity of glosses differs between the two resources, a single WordNet sense can align with multiple EVP glosses, sometimes resulting in a sense being assigned multiple CEFR levels.
-This automated procedure is generalizable and could be applied to other dictionaries or lexical databases that provide glosses.
-However, because it is fully automated, evaluating the accuracy of the resulting annotations is essential.
+The distribution across CEFR levels is concentrated in the intermediate range, with B2 (29.30\%) and B1 (20.77\%) together accounting for half of all annotations.
+The beginner levels (A1–A2) and advanced levels (C1–C2) represent 16.83\% and 33.10\%, respectively.
+Because the granularity of glosses differs between the two resources, a single WordNet sense may align with multiple EVP glosses, which can result in a sense being assigned multiple CEFR levels (see Appendix~\ref{sec:multi_labeled_sense_keys} for details).
+This automated procedure is generalizable and can be applied to other dictionaries or lexical databases that provide glosses.
+Moreover, because the pipeline relies solely on semantic similarity between annotations, it is transferable to lexical resources in other languages.
+However, as the process is fully automated, evaluating the accuracy of the resulting annotations is essential.